Social Media•on September 30th, 2010•Comments Off on The Numbers Behind Facebook’s “Like” Button

 • Zappos has a very loyal customer base.
 CEO Tony Hsieh’s amiable style and personal response to customer problems on Twitter has made it one of the most successful dotcom companies with an enviable reputation with customers.

 • Whole Foods considers it’s broad use of social media sites like Twitter, Flickr and Facebook a key part of it’s marketing strategy.
 They have increased the buzz about the company, helped create a positive feedback loop and made customers more aware of its passion for community involvement.
+For individuals, especially ones who have been laid off, social media can help increase the size your personal network, connect with companies that are hiring and find new jobs.

 • Placement agencies will tell you that most people who are laid-off from jobs find new ones using their personal networks, rather than though blindly sending resumes in response to job postings.